cybermagese/imse-ultra-api/README.md

 You need the ip of your IMSE Ultra unit and an account on it.

-The api constructor takes the following parameters, all optionals with default to factory settings in parentesis and swedish
+The api constructor takes a config argument with the following parameters, all optionals with default to factory settings in parentesis and swedish
-* ip ('10.0.48.94')
+* host ('10.0.48.94')
 * username ('config')
 * password ('ef56') - please change the password
 * lang ('sv') - use 'en' for english